Matheuz-cmd/Matheuz-cmd/README.md

 ## Hi, I'm Matheus Nunes!👋

 Currently studying Computer Engineer at Universidade Federal do Ceará (UFC).
-I have professional experience in web development, focused on Front-End development, and I am continuously exploring and learning new technologies to enhance my skill in software engineering.
+I have professional experience in web development, focused on Front-End development, and i am continuously exploring and learning new technologies to enhance my skill in software engineering.

 ### Github Stats